EmilPasca/krtllm/README.md

 # Karate DSL LLM Assisted Test Case Generator

+## Repository Structure
+- Results folder contains specific test cases, results and aditional files for the respective API.

+## How to Use

+## Additional Resources
+- For more detailed information, refer to the AdditionalResources/ folder.

 ## Karate Project Builder
 The main fields you need to modify are:
 `api_name = "Swagger_Petstore_Lite"`